 Figure 6.
-Soil sampling strategy in each included forest site.
+Soil sampling strategy in included forest sites

-The microbial community study is currently in the laboratory work phase.
-DNA from the soil samples was extracted in December 2021.
-As described for the whole procedure in Kosunen et al. (2020) the DNA was extracted from the samples using a NucleoSpin soil kit (Macherey Nagel, Germany).
+As described for the whole procedure in Kosunen et al. (2020) the DNA is extracted from the samples using a NucleoSpin soil kit (Macherey Nagel, Germany).
 Nanodrop One (Thermo Scientific) is used to measure DNA concentrations.
-Currently DNA samples are on trays ready for shipment to sequencing.
-The bacterial and fungal community structure will be assessed with amplicon sequencing targeting the 16S and ITS regions, respectively.
-As a deviation from the proposal plan, the main focus will be on the microbial decomposer community involved in in the $CO_2$ emissions because (1) it is likely to be the main GHG gas species emitted from these primarily drained nutrient-rich organic soils, and (2) it would be challenging to sample soil profile depths to below the ground water level necessary for studying methanogens and methanotrophs.
+The bacterial and fungal community structure was assessed with amplicon sequencing targeting the 16S and ITS regions, respectively.
+As a deviation from the proposal plan, the main focus was on the microbial decomposer community involved in in the CO2 emissions because (1) it is likely to be the main GHG gas species emitted from these primarily drained nutrient-rich organic soils, and (2) it would be challenging to sample soil profile depths to below the ground water level necessary for studying methanogens and methanotrophs.

 ITS2 region for fungi and V4 region of 16S SSU rRNA for bacteria are amplified by polymerase chain reaction (PCR).
 The fragments are then sequenced with the MiSeq platform (Illumina) by utilising the MiSeq v3 kit.
 PipeCraft 1.0 pipeline software is used for quality filtering as well as the removal of artefacts, primer-dimers and primers from the raw 16S rRNA and ITS sequence reads.
 After assembling paired-end reads and a two-step quality filtering, an OTU table is created from the sequence reads.
-OTUs are then annotated taxonomically using BLAST and a reference ITS2 database (sh\genral\release\dynamic\01.12.2018.fasta) from UNITE and a 16S rRNA database (SILVA\123\SSURef\Nr99\tax\silva.fasta) from SILVA to find representative fungal and bacterial sequences, respectively.
+OTUs are then annotated taxonomically using BLAST and a reference ITS2 database (sh_genral_release_dynamic_01.12.2018.fasta) from UNITE and a 16S rRNA database (SILVA_123_SSURef_Nr99_tax_silva.fasta) from SILVA to find representative fungal and bacterial sequences, respectively.
 After quality filtering, functional information of fungal guilds of OTUs is derived from FUNGuild.
-Sequence annotation is planned to take place by Luke in 2022.
+Sequence annotation took place at Luke in 2022/2023.